 The site would be home to Southern Paiute tribes, then Spanish explorers, and, finally, Mormon settlers fleeing religious persecution.

 Life wasn’t easy for the early desert dwellers who called this area home.
-It was nearly uninhabitable save for the areas surrounding natural oases like Pipe Spring where water is forced to the surface after flowing south from natural sandstone aquifers that hold rainfall and snowmelt.
+It was nearly uninhabitable outside the natural oasis of the fort where water is forced to the surface after flowing south from natural sandstone aquifers that hold rainfall and snowmelt.

 Tours of the historic fort are offered by rangers every half hour.
-When I visited, the ranger offered an “open house,” answering questions as they came from visitors wandering through Winsor Castle.
+When I visited, the ranger offered an “open house,” holding court in the fort and answering questions from visitors who wandered through Winsor Castle.

-Fun Fact: There are dinosaur tracks and petroglyphs on the trail!
+There are dinosaur tracks and petroglyphs (ancient art) on the trail!